charichard09/rpg-game/README.md

   coin: "10"
   }

-if alien chosen, pass alienDefaultInv to character object creation

-class Character {
-  constructor(type, inventory) {
-    this.type = type;
-    this.inventory = inventory;
-    this.inventorySpace = 0;
-  }
-}

-Characters should be able to add, drop, buy and sell items.
+Characters should be able to add, drop, buy and sell items:

 class Character {
   ...code above